SAP-samples/teched2025-XP260/exercises/ex1/ex1.1/README.md

 ```
 Copy the contents of [i18n.properties](./_i18n/i18n.properties) into your project’s /_i18n/i18n.properties file.

 ## ✅ 5.
-Verification:
+Verification
 This section outlines the steps to confirm that the remediation for the Horizontal Privilege Escalation vulnerability has been successfully implemented.
 The goal is to verify that support users can only modify or delete incidents assigned to them or unassigned incidents, and that updates or deletions on closed incidents are blocked.

 ### Step 1: Deploy the Updated Application to Cloud Foundry
-- Open a terminal window
+- Open a terminal window.
-  - In the explorer pane, right-click on the project name to open the context menu
+  - In the Explorer Pane, right-click on the project name to open the context menu.
-  - Select the menu item "Open in Integrated Terminal"
+  - Select the menu item "Open in Integrated Terminal".
-- Login with the cloud foundry command line interface
+- Login with the Cloud Foundry command line interface.
   ```
   cf login -a https://api.cf.eu10-004.hana.ondemand.com  --origin akihlqzx8-platform
   ```
-- Enter your credentials, email "XP260***@education.cloud.sap" and the corresponding password
+- Enter your credentials, email "XP260***@education.cloud.sap" and the corresponding password.
-- As you are only assigned to one org and one space, these are selected automatically
+- As you are only assigned to one org and one space, these are selected automatically.
-- Start the build
+- Start the build.
   ```
   mbt build
   cf deploy mta_archives/incident-management_1.0.0.mtar